Things to do in London in 1 day

 Marvel at Westminster Abbey

 After visiting Big Ben and the Palace of Westminster, keep walking and you'll arrive at Westminster Abbey, England's oldest Christian church and one of its most important monuments.
 So much so that it is considered a living piece of the country's history.
-That's why you shouldn't miss it on your one-day tour of London.
+That's why you shouldn't miss it while doing the one-day tour of London.

 From the outside it is beautiful, but you will enjoy this Gothic jewel the most if you take a guided tour inside Westminster Abbey, as it houses a lot of wonderful artistic works and amazing places such as the Royal Pantheon, the Poets' Corner or the Chapter House, among many others.
 Did you know that it is the church where royal coronations are held?